MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Configure boundary groups

 <!--3640932-->
 You can associate a CMG with a boundary group.
 This configuration allows clients to use the CMG for client communication according to boundary group relationships.
+This configuration is beneficial for VPN or branch office clients where it might be better to manage them via a CMG than over the VPN or WAN connection.

 For more information on boundary groups, see [Configure boundary groups](../../../servers/deploy/configure/boundary-groups.md).